usdot-jpo-ode/jpo-ode/README.md

 <b>For testing decoding with all supported ODE message types:</b>

 To test decoding all supported ODE messages, the UDP endpoints must be utilized.
-These endpoints specifically take hex ASN1 encoded message data.
+These endpoints specifically take hex ASN.1 UPER encoded message data.
 These messages are allowed to have headers but do not need to.
+The headers are trimmed out currently once the UDP receiver receives the message so this data will not affect the output.

 Supported message types:
 - BSM